GIT_FEED

 // why it matters For founders and PMs, frameworks like CedarJS directly influence how fast an engineering team can ship product — fewer setup decisions means more time building what differentiates your business.
 With 422 contributors and active production use, this signals a growing community and ecosystem that reduces the risk of adopting it as the technical backbone of a new product.

-Symfony is a widely-used toolkit for building websites and web applications using PHP, one of the most popular programming languages powering the web.
-It gives development teams a structured, reliable foundation to build on, rather than starting from scratch every time.
+Symfony is a widely-used toolkit for building websites and web applications using PHP, one of the most popular server-side programming languages on the internet.
+It gives developers a structured starting point with pre-built, reusable pieces so teams can build faster without reinventing the wheel.

 WordPress is an open-source platform for building and publishing websites and blogs, powering everything from personal sites to large media outlets.
 It offers a simple setup process, easy content management, and the ability to migrate content from other publishing systems.